Western Australia v Commonwealth (1975)

 Western Australia v Commonwealth, also known as the First Territory Senators' Case, was an important decision of the High Court of Australia concerning the procedure in section 57 of the Constitution and the representation of territories in the Senate.
-The Court unanimously held that legislation providing for the representation of the Northern Territory and the Australia Capital Territory in the Senate had been passed in accordance with section 57 of the Constitution and, by majority, that the representation of the territories was constitutionally valid.
+The Court unanimously held that legislation providing for the representation of the Northern Territory and the Australian Capital Territory in the Senate had been passed in accordance with section 57 of the Constitution and, by majority, that the representation of the territories was constitutionally valid.

 Background

 Representation in the Senate

 Section 7 of the Constitution provides for the composition of the Senate:

 The Senate shall be composed of senators for each State, directly chosen by the people of the State, voting, until the Parliament otherwise provides, as one electorate.

 Section 122 provides for the Commonwealth to make laws for any territory, including for the representation of the territories in Parliament:

 The Parliament may make laws for the government of any territory surrendered by any State to and accepted by the Commonwealth, or of any territory placed by the Queen under the authority of and accepted by the Commonwealth, or otherwise acquired by the Commonwealth, and may allow the representation of such territory in either House of the Parliament to the extent and on the terms which it thinks fit.

 Prior to the passage of the Senate (Representation of Territories) Act 1973, only the states had been represented in the Senate.
 The act provided for the Northern Territory and the Australian Capital Territory to each be represented by two senators.
 At the time, each state was represented by 10 senators.